splunk/public-o11y-docs/gdi/get-data-in/integrations.rst

 For more information, see :ref:`get-started-rum`.

 Application receivers
 --------------------------------------------

-An application receiver gathers metrics from its associated application and the host the application is running on and sends them to Infrastructure Monitoring.
+An application receiver gathers metrics from its associated application and the host the application is running on and sends them to Splunk Observability Cloud.

+These are the native OTel receivers available:

+.. include:: /_includes/gdi/otel-receivers-table.rst

+These are the legacy application and services monitors:

-.. include:: /_includes/application-receiver-table.rst
+.. include:: /_includes/gdi/application-receiver-table.rst

 Community integrations
 ---------------------------------------------------------------------------------